srobo/docs/robots_101/programme_structure.md

 ## Registration

-Registration for the competition usually opens in late summer.
+Registration for the competition usually opens in early September.
 Teams usually consist of 4-8 competitors attending a school or college, though other groups are also free to enter.
 Your team must have a responsible adult who will oversee the team (a role we call the [team supervisor][team-supervisor]) and they must